 America’s investment community relies on fair financial markets.
 The Financial Industry Regulatory Authority (FINRA) is a government-authorized, non-profit organization that protects investors and ensures market integrity.
 FINRA compliance is essential for keeping U.S. financial institutions and their clients safe.

-FINRA requires all brokers to be licensed and registered, and ensures exams have been passed, qualifications are correct, and continuing education requirements met.
+FINRA requires all brokers to be licensed and registered and ensures they have passed exams, have the correct qualifications, and meet continuing education requirements.
 Investigations are conducted when violations of FINRA and SEC rules are suspected.
 FINRA can heavily fine or even shut down non-compliant firms and brokers.

 The SureShield platform simplifies FINRA compliance by automating technical controls and guiding you through operational controls.
 SureShield’s automation will reduce your overall FINRA compliance cost by up to 90% when compared to traditional, labor-intensive compliance methods.
 For organizations requiring compliance to multiple frameworks, crosswalk automation drives cost savings up toward 90%.